2020PB/police-brutality/reports/Kentucky.md

 * https://www.reddit.com/r/PublicFreakout/comments/gsp9yq/police_shoot_7_protesters_in_louisville_kentucky/

 ### Louisville police swarm and beat a man screaming on the ground.

+Man holding a leafblower is pulled to the ground and beaten by police.

 **Links**